Helping to Support Your Child's Best Start In Life

 - Keep mealtimes fun and interesting - mix it up!

-- Don't overcook your veggies as it can harm the integrity of the vitamins and minerals within
+- Don't overcook your veggies as it can reduce the integrity of the vitamins and minerals within

-- Encourage your kids to be interested in healthy meals - try making a lunchtime "wheel of fortune" of 5 or 6 healthy snacks and meals they can choose from
+- Encourage your kids to be interested in healthy meals - try getting them involved in food preparation such as homemade pizzas or making a lunchtime "wheel of fortune" of 5 or 6 healthy snacks and meals they can choose from

 - Explore alternative sources of vitamins and minerals when your child needs it

-By keeping these key items in mind, you can help ensure your kids are getting the vitamins and minerals they need for healthy growth and development.
+By keeping these key items in mind, you can help ensure your kids are getting the vitamins and minerals from food, which they need for healthy growth and development.

 Looking for more information about vitamins for kids?
 If so, the following pages might be useful to you: